RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.presentation.utils.hints.collection/-collection-hint-factory/create-reorder-tier-lists-hint.md

 Creates a hint that shows how to reorder tier lists.

 Anchored to the tier list card.
-This is the first hint, that's why the next button is disabled.
+This is the first hint, that's why the previous button is disabled.

 #### Return